 In order for sex to continue to be sexy for a long time we have to listen to ourselves and to our partner, we have to listen, absorb and act.

 By listening to our inner voice we can stop ourselves from wandering off, from having affairs, from becoming bored; we can instill a sense of desire and longing into our mind, we can keep ourselves interested in having sex with someone with whom we have a connection.

-If we listen to what our partner likes, if we listen to the sounds they make during sex, if we listen and absorb, then there is no need for the sex life to become boring.
+If we listen to what our partner likes, if we listen to the sounds they make during sex with or without sex toys, if we listen and absorb, then there is no need for the sex life to become boring.
 By listening to them, we can please them; by pleasing them, we can also please ourselves.

 Sex should be as flexible as the rest of our lives, we should be prepared for the changes and we should adapt as best we can; we must communicate what we like and we must be prepared to hear what they say and observe what they do – what works and what doesn’t work should all be taken into account.